-The preliminary cost estimate for implementing the Geer Park Master Plan was calculated using construction costs for park elements similar to those shown in precedent imagery (right).
+The preliminary cost estimate for implementing the Geer Park Master Plan was calculated using the approximate cost of park features, based on precedent imagery (right).
 These precedent images established a range of unit material costs needed for the construction estimate (in 2021 dollar values).

-The estimated cost for park features is \$14,450,617 based on 2021 dollar values and includes soft costs such as design and permitting fees, future coordination with the Corps of Engineers, and 30 percent contingency allowances for variations in market construction costs (Table 2).
+The estimated cost for park features is \$14,645,996 based on 2021 dollar values and includes soft costs such as design and permitting fees and 30 percent contingency allowances for variations in market construction costs (Table 2).